Sheldon Glashow: Research

-In 1973, Glashow and Howard Georgi proposed the first grand unified theory.
-They discovered how to fit the gauge forces in the standard model into an SU(5) group, and the quarks and leptons into two simple representations.
+In 1973, Glashow and Howard Georgi proposed the first Grand Unified Theory.
+They discovered how to fit the gauge forces in the Standard Model into an SU(5) Lie group, and the quarks and leptons into two simple representations.
 Their theory qualitatively predicted the general pattern of coupling constant running, with plausible assumptions, it gave rough mass ratio values between third generation leptons and quarks, and it was the first indication that the law of Baryon number is inexact, that the proton is unstable.
 This work was the foundation for all future unifying work.

 Glashow shared the 1977 J. Robert Oppenheimer Memorial Prize with Feza Gürsey.

 Criticism of superstring theory

 Glashow is a skeptic of superstring theory due to its lack of experimentally testable predictions.
 He had campaigned to keep string theorists out of the Harvard physics department, though the campaign failed.
 About ten minutes into "String's the Thing", the second episode of The Elegant Universe TV series, he describes superstring theory as a discipline distinct from physics, saying "...you may call it a tumor, if you will...".